ImeneYAHIAOUI/al-newbank/adr/adr004-backend-services-statuscheck.md

 - Prometheus server is protected from overload thanks to the read-through caching strategy

 ### Disadvantages:
-- Given the use of the cache read-through strategy there is a potential risk of conccurent changes in the cache and the same status result being returned to everyone.
+- Given the use of the cache read-through strategy there is a potential risk of conccurent changes in the cache as well as the same status result being returned to everyone.
 - A lag behind the services' real status by one second.